 For too long, the restaurant industry has been relying on the same business model that the first restaurateur used so many millennia ago: get customers, serve them food.
 And while that model still lies at the heart of every restaurant, the industry—and the clients who frequent it—has grown up and evolved since then.

 Technology is the prime mover of that change in almost every industry—and the restaurant industry is no exception.
 Restaurants can no longer measure their success just by the quality of their food.
 So much more is involved.
-They have to improve guest experience, hire the right employees, and make the best business decisions possible to stay competitive.
+They have to improve guest experience, hire the right employees, provide proper restaurant training materials to employees, install striking and eye-catching Restaurant Signs, and make the best business decisions possible to stay competitive.
 Technology can help with those things—and much more, as you’ll see below.
 All you have to do is embrace it.
 Here are 5 ways technology is improving the restaurant industry in the 21st century.

 1. Create New Revenue Streams

 Technology opens up new profit streams that were, perhaps, out of reach before recent years.
 In fact, technology can open up new profit streams that didn’t even exist just 10 short years ago.
 Take delivery for example.
 Sure, this service has existed for a long time, but it hasn’t always been a viable option for many restaurants.
 Startups like Ubereats and ChowNow are changing all that.

 Instead of relying solely on bringing the customers to the food, restaurants can now take the food to the customer.
 These novel technologies can also be used to promote your menu in places that it otherwise wouldn’t be seen, boost volume, keep operations smooth, and impress customers—all important variables in the equation to increase profits.

 2. Make Better Business Decisions